WeblateOrg/weblate/docs/vcs.rst

 .. note::

     The proxy setting needs to be done in the same context which is used to execute Weblate.
-For the environment it should be set for both server and cron jobs.
+For the environment it should be set for both wsgi and Celery servers.
 The VCS configuration has to be set for the user which is running Weblate.

 .. seealso::